Game Show Studio comes with a variety of question set styles:

 Round Styles and Rules

 You can set up several rounds before you gather everyone together to play.
 Try starting out with a round with no penalties for incorrect answers to get players warmed up, then in future rounds, make correct answers worth more points and penalize incorrect answers.
-For the final round, try using a Timed Round to end on an exciting note.
+For the final round, use a Timed Round to end on an exciting note.

 With large groups, it’s often a good idea to have some rounds where teams can work together to answer questions.
 To do this, disable the buzzers, and, instead of having teams buzz in, have teams take turns answering questions.
 Or have teams write down answers to the same questions simultaneously.
 Then, you can tap the team’s score on the Host’s device and then tap “Award Correct Answer with Sound” or “Penalize Incorrect Answer with Sound.”

-The Timed Round
+End with a Timed Round

 Tailoring the Game to the Players